alphapoint/cardano_docker/README.md

 $ docker build .
 ````

+If you don't want to build Docker image by yourself you can find images here : [EmurgoVN DockerHub repo] .

 After build is finished you can see the list of available images on your Docker local repository.
 In this example our build name (or image Id) is d899e7637a94.